BRN Discussion Ongoing

 I just wanted to share, though, that a former BrainChip employee, Thao Tran, has been working for Anduril since February.

 Mind you, this reveal doesn’t necessarily mean there has to be some sort of engagement between the two companies.
-I’ve been checking in on Thao Tran’s LinkedIn profile from time to time ever since I had noticed a green “Open for Work” circle around his profile pic.
+I’ve been checking in on Thao Tran’s LinkedIn profile from time to time ever since I had noticed a green “Open to Work” circle around his profile pic.
 So I strongly doubt he was delegated by our company to work for Anduril behind an NDA (as I’m sure some forum users are immediately gonna try to spin it).

 More likely, Thao Tran - like a number of other employees at the BrainChip Laguna Hills office in recent months - decided it was time for a change.
-Of course we can only speculate about the individual reasons why they left our company, but if you ask me, somebody who is totally happy with their current job for a company that describes itself as “the worldwide leader in edge AI on-chip processing and learning” and/or the work environment wouldn’t usually publicly announce on LinkedIn to be “Open for Work”.
+Of course we can only speculate about the individual reasons why they left our company, but if you ask me, somebody who is totally happy with their current job for a company that describes itself as “the worldwide leader in edge AI on-chip processing and learning” and/or the workplace environment wouldn’t usually publicly announce on LinkedIn to be “Open to Work”.
 And the way I see it, we’ve had plenty of LinkedIn comments by ex-BrainChip employees that hint at there being something amiss.

 Anyway, three months ago, I noticed that the green circle around the profile pic had suddenly gone and that the BrainChip logo was greyed out, even though it still listed our company as Thao Tran’s current employer at the time (screenshot taken on 4 February):